awslabs/graphstorm/docs/source/advanced/language-models.rst

     * Two-step co-training manually

     In this mode, users can train both LMs and GNNs in two steps.
 The first step is similar as the Fine-tune LMs only mode, and the fine-tuned LMs are saved.
-In the second step, GraphStorm loads the saved LMs, computes embeddings on text features, and then use them to as input to train GNN models.
+In the second step, GraphStorm loads the saved LMs, computes embeddings on text features, and then use them as inputs to train GNN models.
 In this mode, users have the options to fine-tune LMs on the GML tasks different from GNN models.
 For example, the fine-tuning could be done on a link prediction task, and the trained LMs then could be used by GNN models for node classification tasks.

     * Auto two-step co-training (GLEM)